Quick & Easy Breakfast Casserole Quiche Recipe

 Don’t Skip the Foil During Blind-Baking

-The foil keeps the crust sides from slumping and the bottom from puffing.
-Some people use pie weights (small ceramic or metal weights) or dried beans for this purpose — those work well too.
+The foil prevents the crust sides from slumping and the bottom from puffing up.
+Some folks use pie weights (small ceramic or metal weights) or dried beans for this purpose — those work well too. \n\nWhatever you use, make sure that the crust sides are supported to hold their shape while they bake.\n

 Shred Your Own Cheese